aimms/how-to/Articles/596/596-mysql-db-cloud.rst

 Remarks:

 - There are multiple ODBC drivers available on the cloud that you can use for the 'driver' argument.
 With `this app <https://how-to.aimms.com/Articles/539/539-which-odbc-drivers.html#which-odbc-drivers>`_ (uploaded to the same cloud) you can get an overview of the available drivers.
 You can also use this app locally to get an overview of available drivers on your machine.
-If you are testing locally (e.g. with the DB Tunnel app open: see option 3), make sure to update the DriverName argument to match the driver of your local machine.
+If you are testing locally (e.g. with the DB Tunnel app open: see option 2), make sure to update the DriverName argument to match the driver of your local machine.
-- All the data uploaded to the cloud, including any hardcoded usernames or passwords, is secured and safe.
-If you however don't want to hardcode the UserID and/or Password within the deployed AIMMS application, you can store these details in an external file within the project folder of your application.

 Option 2: Use the DB Tunnel app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the AIMMS DB Tunnel app to open a connection from your local computer to the AIMMS Cloud database.
-This connection will only remain active for as long as you are logged into the AIMMS Cloud, the Tunnel App remained open and has not been stopped.
-You can download DB Tunnel App from `here <https://download.aimms.com/aimms/download/data/PRO/DBTunnel/>`_.
+This connection will only remain active for as long as you are logged into the AIMMS Cloud, the Tunnel App remained open and has not been stopped. `Here you can download DB Tunnel App <https://download.aimms.com/aimms/download/data/PRO/DBTunnel/>`_.

 All you need to do is publish this application with **AIMMS Version 4.66.2 or higher** on your PRO Portal and configure the Tunnel from the `Configuration <https://manual.aimms.com/pro/admin-config-1.html#tunnels>`_ menu.
 See also `Tunneling Support <https://manual.aimms.com/pro/tunneling.html>`_ for more details on Tunnels.